 (b) The addressee of the assurance report.

-(c) Identification of the GHG statement, including the period(s) it covers, and, if any information in that statement is not covered by the practitioner’s conclusion, clear identification of the information subject to assurance as well as the excluded information, together with a statement that the practitioner has not performed any procedures with respect to the excluded information and, therefore, that no conclusion has been expressed on it.
-(Ref: Para’s.
-A117 and A132)
+(c) Identification of the GHG statement, including the period(s) it covers, and, if any information in that statement is not covered by the practitioner’s conclusion, clear identification of the information subject to assurance as well as the excluded information, together with a statement that the practitioner has not performed any procedures with respect to the excluded information and, therefore, that no conclusion on it is expressed.
+(Ref: Para.
+A120, A135)

 (d) A description of the entity’s responsibilities.
 (Ref: Para.
-A40)
+A35)